 In addition to the major constituents, there is in the sea virtually every natural element, but most are in very small concentration.
 The elements and compounds associated with living organisms such as carbon, oxygen, nitrate and phosphate are found in small but highly variable amounts.
 The trace elements that are important for biology, e.g. Copper, Cobalt, etc. have even smaller concentrations.
-As an example of the relative concentrations of major constituents, nutrient elements, and trace elements, the typical concentration ratio of Na: N (in N02, N03, NH4): CO are roughly $10^7$ : $10^3$ : 1.
+As an example of the relative concentration of major constituents, nutrient elements, and trace elements, the typical concentration ratio of Na: N (in N02, N03, NH4): CO are roughly 107: 103: 1.